 What do I do with all my stuff?

-One of the questions that most perplexed me was what I was going to do with all my stuff for a whole year.
+One of the questions that perplexed me most during the planning process was what I was going to do with all my stuff for a whole year.
 I ended up getting rid of a lot of it, and storing the rest in a friend’s loft.

 Try not to leave this one until the last minute.
 It will take more time than you think, and you need to secure a storage space before you start packing up.
 That space could be with friends or family, or in a paid storage facility.
 Here are some steps to get you started: